-The Office of Broadband will administer area challenges or challenge types A, S, L, D, and T, Eligible Entities may add area challenges.
+For challenge types A, S, L, D, and T, Eligible Entities may add area and MDU challenges.
 An area challenge reverses the burden of proof for availability, speed, latency, data caps and technology if a defined number of challenges for a particular category, across all challengers, have been submitted for a provider.
-Thus, the provider receiving an area challenge must demonstrate that they are indeed meeting the availability, speed, latency, data cap and technology requirement, respectively, for all (served) locations within the area.
+Thus, the provider receiving an area challenge or MDU must demonstrate that they are indeed meeting the availability, speed, latency, data cap and technology requirement, respectively, for all (served) locations within the area or all units within an MDU.
 The provider can use any of the permissible rebuttals listed above.